Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/layout/containers.md

 ## How they work

-Containers are the most basic layout element in Boosted and are **required when using our default grid system**.
+Containers are the most basic layout element in OUDS Web and are **required when using our default grid system**.
 Containers are used to contain, pad, and (sometimes) center the content within them.
 While containers *can* be nested, most layouts do not require a nested container.

-Boosted comes with three different containers:
+OUDS Web comes with three different containers:

 - `.container`, which sets a static `max-width` between each responsive breakpoint
 - `.container-{breakpoint}`, which follow the `.container-fluid` behavior until the specified breakpoint, then it follows the `.container` one